jump-dev/jump-dev.github.io/_posts/2024-09-17-open-energy-models.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QE_tNDER0F4?si=8TTH54xkuz88tnmY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 In this talk, Leonard presented his work on [AnyMOD.jl](https://github.com/leonardgoeke/AnyMOD.jl).
-Like Stefan, AnyMOD.jl is a low-code model, in which all inputs and outputs are via CSV files.
+Like Stefan's approach, AnyMOD.jl is a low-code model, in which all inputs and outputs are via CSV files.

 A unique feature of AnyMOD is that it has automatic scaling of the problem to